AY2223S2-CS2103T-T09-2/WhereGotTimeUserGuide/docs/UserGuide.md

 **Q**: I tried double-clicking on the jar file to start the application and all of my data seems to be lost.
 What do I do?<br>
 **A**: Clicking on the jar file to run the application can have unintended effects thus we recommend using the terminal/commmand prompt approach.
 As for your data, you do not have to worry.
 Simply run the application with the terminal/command approach and you should see your data being displayed again.
 Ensure that you do not delete or modify the data file and you will be fine!

+**Q**: The app does not seem ot work and keeps returning me errors!
+What should I do?<br>
+**A**: First, check if you have the latest release from our [Github](https://github.com/AY2223S2-CS2103T-T09-2/tp/releases).
+Make sure that the jar file is in an empty folder and try again!
+Feel free to contact us via our Github page if any issues continue to persist.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary